rsyncOSX/RsyncOSXdocs/content/post/Snapshots.md

 categories = ["synchronize"]
 lastmod = "2020-12-13"
 +++
-Utilizing snapshot is an effective method for restore of previous versions of data and deleted files.
+Utilizing snapshot is an effective method to restore old versions of data and deleted files.
 Snapshot utilize [hardlinks](https://en.wikipedia.org/wiki/Hard_link) and only changed and deleted files are saved as separate files in a snapshot.
 Files which are not changed are hardlinks to the original file.

-If a `file.txt` is saved in snapshot number one and never changed or deleted, the file `file.txt` in the latest snapshot is just a hardlink to the original file.
+If a `file.txt` is saved in snapshot number one and never changed or deleted, the file `file.txt` in the latest snapshot is a hardlink only to the original file.
 If the `file.txt` is deleted from the first snapshot, the filesystem takes care of updating and where to save the original file as part of the delete operation.

-Even if all snapshots are tagged for delete, **the first** and **last** snapshot are not deleted.
-The first and last snapshot are removed from the delete list as part of preparation (internal) of delete.
+In RsyncUI, even if all snapshots are tagged for delete, *the first* and *last* snapshot are not deleted.
+The first and last snapshot are removed from the delete list as part of preparation for delete.

 Snapshot is **not** possible in a rsync daemon setup.

 ## What is a snapshot?

 A snapshot is a saved state or backup of data at a specific point of time.
-Every snapshot is in sync with local catalog at the time of creating the snapshot.
+Every snapshot is in sync with local catalog *at the time* of creating the snapshot.
 Previous versions of files can be restored from a snapshot.
 The snapshot is by utilizing the `--link-dest` parameter to rsync.
 The rsync parameter for next snapshot to save is:

 `--link-dest=~/snapshots/n-1 /Volumes/user/data/ user@remote.server:~/snapshots/n`